 Keep It Clean

 Maintaining a clean living space is essential.
 The current state of your pad says a lot about who you are and how you operate.
 When you walk in, do you toss your jacket onto the chair, set your phone somewhere you’ll forget until it rings, and walk past the dirty dishes on your way to the fridge?
 This definitely isn’t what the best version of you would do.
 Clean your living space back to baseline every evening before you go to bed.
 You’ll feel amazing waking up to a fresh, clean slate each and every day.

 We are social creatures by nature, and social limitations and anxieties are something many men struggle with.
 Our social qualities are important for a number of reasons.
 It relates to how we’re interpreted by the world, how we’re able to make friends and build connections, and how we’re able to attract the opposite sex.

-So many men are trapped in their own head, creating false realities and self-induced restrictions that hold them back from being social.
+So many men are trapped in their own heads, creating false realities and self-induced restrictions that hold them back from being social.
 A 30-day challenge is a great way to start breaking out of those four walls of comfort and into a new life of social freedom.
 You can start small, but you must be consistent.